CGodinho/RaspberryPi/Readme.md

-This project blinks a led.
+# Raspberry PI

+This repo stores a set of RaspberyPi projects coded in Python.